BackwardsUser/localhostqr/README.md

 This will take your LAN IP,  add "http://" to the beginning and add your port to the end.
 It'll then return the URL as a QR code.

-## Important Notes
-This tool has no implementation in code, it is purely a CLI tool.

 ## Contributing
 Feel free to contribute as you feel necessary.
 If you have an issue, feel free to open an [issue](https://github.com/BackwardsUser/localhostqr/issues)